Liverpool Institute for Performing Arts

 The Liverpool Institute for Performing Arts (LIPA) is a performing arts higher education institution in Liverpool, founded by Paul McCartney and Mark Featherstone-Witty and opened in 1996.
-LIPA offers 20 full-time BA (Hons) degrees in a range of fields across the performing arts, as well as three Foundation Certificate programmes of study in acting and popular music.
-LIPA offers full-time, one-year master's-level degree courses in Acting and Costume Design and Making.
 It is a member of the Federation of Drama Schools.

 The Education Guardian has previously ranked LIPA No. 1 in the UK for several of its degree courses, and it is regularly ranked as one of the top 10 specialist institutions.

 In September 2003, LIPA launched LIPA 4–19, a part-time performing arts academy for 4-to-19-year-olds.
-LIPA started its own primary free school in 2014 and its own sixth form free college in 2016.
+LIPA established a primary free school in 2014 and a sixth form free college in 2016, both of which are due to shut on 22 July 2026.

 History

 Formation

 LIPA was founded by Paul McCartney and Mark Featherstone-Witty.
 McCartney had known since 1985 that the building which had housed his old school, the Liverpool Institute High School for Boys, was becoming increasingly derelict after the school's closure and wished to find a productive use for it; Featherstone-Witty had set up the Brit School in London and was looking for an opportunity to open another school.
 McCartney and Featherstone-Witty were introduced to each other by record producer George Martin.
 The process of setting up the facility and the school took seven years and cost £20m.